UffizziCloud/docs/docs/config/compose-spec.md

 Possible values: `true`, `false`

 After a preview is deployed, post the URL in a comment to the GitHub pull request issue.
+This option requires that your GitHub credentials have been added in the Uffizzi Dashboard (UI).

 ``` yaml
 x-uffizzi: